Skip to content

 3. During a major marketing event, your Prometheus memory usage spikes from 32GB to 128GB in 10 minutes, and queries for `http_requests_total` time out.
 You discover this metric now has 200 million unique time series.
 What specific anti-pattern likely caused this sudden cardinality explosion, and how do you resolve it?

 This sudden explosion in time series is almost certainly caused by developers injecting high-cardinality data—such as unique user IDs, transaction IDs, or raw request paths—into metric labels.
 Because every unique combination of label values creates an entirely new time series in the TSDB, a surge in unique users directly translates to a surge in memory consumption.
-To resolve this, you must immediately drop the offending labels using Prometheus relabeling rules or OTel Collector processors to stabilize the system.
+To resolve this, you should quickly drop the offending labels using Prometheus relabeling rules or OTel Collector processors to stabilize the system.
 Moving forward, high-cardinality identifiers should be migrated to distributed trace attributes or structured logs, while metrics should only use bounded categories like HTTP status codes or normalized route templates.

 4. Your security team is complaining that searching for a specific IP address across a month of Loki logs takes several minutes, whereas it took seconds in their old Elasticsearch cluster.
 However, your infrastructure bill is now 90% lower.
 What fundamental design choice in Loki explains both the cost savings and the slow query performance for this specific task?